da-penguin-guy/Virgil/README.md

 ## Parameters

 Virgil supports various audio parameters.
-Only `gain` is mandatory for all devices to ensure masters can always read the gain value, even on fixed-gain devices.
+Only `gain` is mandatory for all devices to ensure servers can always read the gain value, even on fixed-gain devices.

 ### Parameter Structure

 Each parameter is a JSON object with the following fields:

-- `value`: Current parameter value (only field changeable by masters)
+- `value`: Current parameter value (only field changeable by servers)
 - `dataType`: Data type (`number`, `bool`, `string`, `enum`)
 - `unit` (Required for number): Unit of measurement (e.g., `dB`, `Hz`, `%`)
 - `minValue` (Required for number): Minimum allowed value